 This can be as simple as "I was born in Brownsville, Texas.
 That's a state in the South of the US."
-I find that sharing something about ourselves allows for a certain vulnerability with the person and unexpected closeness.
+I find that sharing something about ourselves allows for a certain vulnerability with the person and prompts an unexpected closeness.

 You can do this at your own pace with a notebook or digital device.

 Safe and mindful travels!